ishraq-dagamseh/Iris-dataset-classification-problem-KNN-classifier-/README.md

   <img width="622" height="485" alt="image" src="https://github.com/user-attachments/assets/ebd864e6-4477-4e6e-a70e-db2c35e4ba53" />
   and we noticed that were a balanced data

-  ## 2.2 Missing data exploration using graph
+  ## 2.2 Missing data exploration using graph(we noticed that hasnt any missing data)

   <img width="636" height="478" alt="image" src="https://github.com/user-attachments/assets/954dce09-f9f9-45a7-9066-f4e3ac6078bd" />
-  And we noticed that hasnt any missing data.

 # 3. Preprocess data
   ## 3.1 label Encoding technique
-Iin this step we just need to convert labels into numerical data. and we used label Encoding technique
+     In this step we just need to convert labels into numerical data. and we used label Encoding technique
   ## 3.2 Normalize the numerical feature using Min Max scalar

 # 4. split data into training and testing with 0.25 for testing